Iowa Pacific Holdings: History

 In February 2014, Iowa Pacific began test runs of the Eastern Flyer, a proposed regular passenger train service between Oklahoma City and Tulsa.
-However, the company later abandoned the project after local governments failed to obtain operating rights that would have allowed the Eastern Flyer to reach stations in either of the two major cities.
+However, the company later abandoned the project.

 In April 2015, Iowa Pacific announced a deal with the Indiana Department of Transportation and Amtrak to supply rolling stock and on-board services personnel for the Hoosier State, which runs between Chicago and Indianapolis.
 Indiana announced on January 30, 2017, that Amtrak would resume providing rolling stock for the Hoosier State on March 1, as Iowa Pacific was no longer able to fulfill the contract.

 In May 2015, Watco announced that it would purchase two Iowa Pacific subsidiaries, the Texas & New Mexico Railway and the West Texas and Lubbock Railway.

 In September 2015, Iowa Pacific took over operations of the Grenada Railway in Mississippi.
 The Grenada Railway, was subsequently acquired by RailUSA in August 2018 and renamed the Grenada Railroad.